canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

 ## Veracity of the parcellation

-TL;DR: Treat the subnuclear boundaries with a certain degree of skepticism and try to validate any subnuclear localization claims you make by appeal to additional criteria.
+TL;DR: You should treat this primarily as an ontology as opposed to biologically accurate labeling.
+Treat the subnuclear boundaries with a certain degree of skepticism and try to validate any neurobiological claims you main pertaining to this localization by appeal to additional criteria.

 Although visual inspection confirms that the thalamic boundaries are all sensible I don't have a good enough eye for intrathalamic nuclear boundaries to determine